Childish Gambino surprises Chicago students with performance

 Gambino, the rap alter ego of actor Donald Glover, showed up Monday for Chance's Open Mike event for high school students in the Windy City.

-London tweeted video of Chance on stage talking to an audience of youth gathered at the Harold Washington Library Center.
+A tweeted video of the event shows Chance on stage talking to an audience of youth gathered at the Harold Washington Library Center.

 "My next guest needs no introduction," Chance says before the opening of Gambino's hit song "This Is America."